blinkmaker/blinkmaker.github.io/_posts/2021-02-03-improved-mpu6050-calibration.md

 Download the code from my [GitHub repository](https://github.com/blinkmaker/Improved-MPU6050-calibration).

-I also started a blog for this project: https://stabli.blogspot.com/2019/05/improved-mpu-6050-calibration-sketch.html
+I also started a blog for this project.
+Feel free to check it out [here](https://stabli.blogspot.com/2019/05/improved-mpu-6050-calibration-sketch.html).